Transitioning Youth to Adulthood

 Iowa Aftercare Services Network (IASN)

-Voluntary services and support offered through the Iowa Aftercare Services Network (IASN) are designed to help foster care alumni ages 18 – 21 move toward stability and self-sufficiency in six key areas: education, employment, housing, health, life skills, and relationships.
+Voluntary services and support offered through the Iowa Aftercare Services Network (IASN) are designed to help youth leaving a court-ordered placement by using a strength-based approach to: ensure basic needs are met, identify sources of social and emotional support, make connections to community resources, set goals and develop plans, increase knowledge and develop skills.
 Participants meet at least twice monthly with a Self-Sufficiency Advocate (SSA), who partners with youth to help them address barriers and develop skills to achieve their individual goals.
-In addition, needs-based financial support is available to youth who qualify for the Preparation for Adult Living (PAL) program.
+In addition, needs-based monthly financial support is available to youth who qualify for the Preparation for Adult Living (PAL) program.

 For more information regarding Aftercare services and eligibility requirements visit http://www.iowaaftercare.org or call 800-443-8336 to be referred to an IASN provider.